Parque Central Complex: The Twin Towers

 The Twin Towers of Central Park or Central Park Towers are a pair of 225 m tall skyscrapers.
-Since the construction of the west tower in 1979, until the construction of Torre Gran Costanera in Santiago (topped out in 2012), the 59 storey skyscrapers had been the tallest in South America.
-The east tower wasn't completed until 1983.
-Until 2003, they were also the tallest in Latin America until surpassed - by less than 1 m - by Torre Mayor in Mexico City.
+Between the completion of the west tower in 1979 and the completion of Gran Torre Costanera in Santiago (topped out in 2012), the 59-storey skyscrapers were the tallest in South America.
+The east tower was completed in 1983, four years later.
+Until 2003, they were also the tallest in Latin America until surpassed by less than 1 meter by Torre Mayor in Mexico City.

-The towers take their name from the green refuge in the heart of Caracas' urban jungle, but are still in the midst of a vast complex of office buildings and amenities.
+The towers take their name from the green refuge in the heart of Caracas' urban jungle, but are in fact in the midst of a vast complex of office buildings and amenities.
 The view from inside offers panoramic access to the city and the surrounding mountains.

-On February 14, 1982, high rise firefighting and rescue advocate, Dan Goodwin, at the invitation of the Venezuelan television company, Venevisión, scaled the outside of the Parque Central Complex.
+On February 14, 1982, high rise firefighting and rescue advocate Dan Goodwin, invited by Venezuelan television company Venevisión, climbed up the outside of the Parque Central Complex.

 Fire

 Just before midnight, October 17, 2004, a fire broke out in the East Tower, which housed government offices.
 The fire affected regions from the 34th floor to the 50th floor.
 The tower sustained major damage because firefighting efforts were hampered by non-working automatic sprinkler and standpipe systems.
 It was feared that the concrete-and-steel structure could be damaged severely enough to collapse, and internal firefighting efforts were pulled in the interest of safety.
 Two steel decks partially collapsed, and deflection in some steel beams was later found to be severe.
 The fire burned itself out in the early morning of October 19.

-Nine years later, on November 12, 2013 there was a minor fire in the West Tower, the fire was on the 16th floor, which 420 people were evacuated and 15 were rescued, no fatalities.
+Nine years later, on November 12, 2013 there was a minor fire in the West Tower, the fire was on the 16th floor.
+420 people were evacuated and 15 were rescued.
+There were no fatalities.
 The fire was immediately controlled so that it did not affect the upper floors of the tower.
 Fire Department officials presumed that the fire occurred in a trash chute.

 Restoration of the East Tower

-Within the recovery plan the East Tower was installed at the end of 2012 an antenna represents the sword of Simón Bolívar.
-This element will be illuminated with patriotic colors: yellow, blue and red become a new landmark of the city of Caracas.
-The antenna has a height of 30 meters, a factor that increases the height of the tower to 255 meters.